Charming holiday home with lovely garden in the heart of Liseleje

 Welcome inside

-As the day winds down, it’s easy to retreat to one of the three bedrooms – two with double beds and one with twin beds – all with views to the lush garden, providing calm and fresh air for a restful night's sleep.
+As the day comes to an end, everyone can retreat to one of the three bedrooms – two with double beds and one with twin beds – all overlooking the green garden outside.
+The house is rented exclusively for holiday stays and is therefore not suitable for craftsmen or work-related accommodation.

 Enjoy life outside